MatteoMendula/Energon_Prometheus_exporter/README.md

     </tr>
 </table>

-Energon is a Prometheus [https://prometheus.io/] compliant system monitorin tools, it focuses on the energy consumption and resource usage in constrained devices but it integrates reporting tools for desktop machine, too.
+Energon is a Prometheus [https://prometheus.io/] compliant system monitoring tools, it focuses on the energy consumption and resource usage in constrained devices but it integrates reporting tools for desktop machine, too.

 ## Currently supported models: